Black Society for Salvation: Albanian revolts in 1911 and 1912

 The Albanian revolts in the period before the First Balkan War were organized mostly in the territory of the Kosovo vilayet.
 Isa Boletini, one of the leaders of the Albanian insurgents in Kosovo vilayet, wrote a proclamation on March 23, 1911 to the Albanians in the south to join the Albanians from the Kosovo vilayet in their uprising.
 He sent his emissaries on April 15, 1911 to pass his proclamation to the southern insurgents.
 One of the main tasks of Black Society for Salvation was to organize uprisings in the southern territories.
 The members of the society organized a meeting in Kolonjë.
 The meeting was attended by the emissaries from the Kosovo vilayet who brought the proclamation of Isa Boletini.
 The leaders of the society decided in that meeting to organize groups of armed rebels and to launch the uprising in the south in early June 1911.
 The society managed to establish committees in several towns including Korçë, Elbasan, Debar and Ohrid, but it failed to maintain control over them because each committee acted on its own direction.

 During 1911 the Ottoman representatives managed to deal with the leaders of Albanian rebels separately, because they were not united and lacked central control.
 The Ottoman Empire first managed to pacify the northern Albanian malësorë (highlanders) from Scutari Vilayet reaching a compromise during a meeting in Podgorica.
 In order to resolve the problems in the south, the Ottoman representatives invited Albanian southern leaders to a meeting on August 18, 1911.
 They promised to meet most of their demands, like general amnesty, the opening of Albanian language schools, and the restriction that military service was to be performed only in the territory of the vilayets with substantial Albanian population.
 Other demands included requiring administrative officers to learn the Albanian language, and that the possession of weapons would be permitted.

 When the Albanian revolt broke out in 1912 the Black Society for Salvation issued a proclamation to the Albanians from the south of Albania and the Monastir inviting them to participate in the revolt.

 First Balkan War

 When the First Balkan War broke out, some members of the society met in Skopje on October 14, 1912, and composed the declaration which was delivered to the consuls of the Great Powers on October 16.
 With this declaration they informed the Great Powers that Albanians were going to go against the Balkan allies not to protect the Ottoman Empire, but to protect territorial integrity of the Albanian vilayet.
-They decided to send emissaries to malësorë in northern Albania, to organize the resistance in the whole region and to call for an Albanian national assembly.
+They decided to send emissaries to malësorë in northern Albania, to organise the resistance in the whole region and to call for an Albanian national assembly.
 However, the fighting during the war prevented the emissaries from completing their tasks.

 The Society's branch in Skopje also organized an unsuccessful assembly to declare the unification of the four vilayets on October 14, 1912.